How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: DSOC Advantages and Challenges

-There are a number of efforts being brought forth to facilitate the full implementation of the FSO technology in DS~\cite{wilson1997results,biswas2006mars,cesarone2011deep,grein2015optical,oh2017development,biswas2018deep,karmous2023connecting}, addressing the DS FSO technology engineering challenges and maturity requirements~\cite{hemmati2011deep,fielhauer2012concurrent}.
-In this paper, we survey the efforts done in this direction and identify open research directions.
+{There are several efforts being brought forth to facilitate the full implementation of the FSO technology in DS~\cite{wilson1997results,biswas2006mars,cesarone2011deep,grein2015optical,oh2017development,biswas2018deep,karmous2023connecting} and address the DS FSO technology engineering challenges and maturity requirements~\cite{hemmati2011deep,fielhauer2012concurrent}.
+In this paper, we investigate the efforts {made} in DSOC and identify open research directions.}